 Every day for the past six weeks, at 5:00 o'clock p.m. on the nose, a North Korean "washout from Kamikaze school" has let loose a bomb in the general direction of the hospital's sub-ammo dump.
 Very affectionately known as "Five O'Clock Charlie," the only thing he hits on the nose is the time.
 Every day, Radar opens book on the day's exploits and takes bets on how close (in yards) Charlie will come to the sub-ammo dump.
 It is an occasion for cocktails and frivolity at 4077, not unlike the Kentucky Derby... until Frank demands Henry get him a "nug" from Brigadier Gen. Clayton.
 Capt.
 Phil Cardozo, the singing dentist, gives the drunken duo a new slant on things.
 If there is anything that will beat Frank and his nug, it is 4 dozen sheets, 18 gallons of mercurochrome and a little thing called psychology.
 Written by

-[after Frank pulls a stapler out of his gun holster]
+[after Frank pulls a plunger from his holster]

 See more »